-The electric force is a conservative force.

-Thus, the mechanical energy (K+U) is conserved under this force.

-The positively charged object has only the electric potential energy (no KE) at the positive plate.

-The electric potential energy decreases and

-Turns into kinetic energy as the electric force works on the charged object, and the charged object gains speed.

-Point of the greatest potential energy for

-Positively charged object

-Negatively charged object
+- The electric force is a conservative force. - Thus, the mechanical energy (K+U) is conserved under this force. - A positively charged object has only the electric potential energy (no KE) at the positive plate. - The electric potential energy decreases and - Turns into kinetic energy as the electric force works on the charged object, and the charged object gains speed. - Point of greatest potential energy for - Positively charged object - Negatively charged object potential

-PE= U 0 KE= 0 K ME=U K U+K Low
+PE= U 0 KE= 0 K ME= U K